dissyskcl/starter-academic/content/authors/bd/_index.md

 ---
 # Display name
-title: Pierpaolo Vivo
+title: Benjamin Doyon
-weight: 15
+weight: 10
-role: Reader
+role: Professor of Theoretical Physics

 # Is this the primary user of the site?
 superuser: false